High School Youth

 Our teens have monthly social events September-May outside the church for fun and fellowship.
 The group also participates in charitable activities/social action.
-Spring events culminate in marching in the Dallas Pride Parade June 2.
 A summer pool party is in the works - check back for details.

-Join Horizon for a service-learning trip to New Orleans and the Center for Ethical Living and Social Justice Renewal.
-The teens will learn about New Orleans and justice issues, and spend time in the community helping others.
-We'll have lots of fun, too, enjoying the local color and cuisine and visit many sites in and around New Orleans!
+In July 2019 teens traveled to New Orleans and the Center for Ethical Living and Social Justice Renewal.
+The teens learned about racial and environmental justice issues, and spent time in the community helping others.

 In June 2018 Horizon youth traveled to Heifer Ranch in Perryville, Arkansas and experienced what it is like to live in a developing country by spending time in their Global Village.
 The teens also explored income inequality, world hunger and how they could make a difference in their own communities.